ALTERNATIVE MANURE MANAGEMENT

 Dry Manure Handling

-Vacuum trucks, such as the one above, or other scrape (non-flush) manure management technologies help avoid adding water to the manure.
-This makes it easier to dry the manure and manage it as a source of organic nitrogen.
+Vacuum trucks, such as the one above, or other scrape (non-flush) technologies make it easier to dry the manure and use it as a source of organic nitrogen.

 The AMMP can help finance compost enhancement projects, supporting the use of dairy manure as an organic soil amendment.